Advice about writing Ecology lab reports.

 Lab 4: Life tables.
-We'll be walking (no, that does not mean walking to your car) to the cemetery next to the football stadium; be prepared in case of rain.
+We'll be visiting the cemetery next to the football stadium; be prepared in case of rain.

-Lab 5: Spatial distribution of Ilex glabra and Lyonia lucida (see pic below).
+Lab 5: Spatial distribution of Ilex opaca (American Holly) and Vitis sp. (grape).
 Bring a calculator.
-Be prepared for rain as we walk in the forest separating the Quail Creek subdivision and the CCU campus.
+Be prepared for rain as we walk in a local forest.
 It's sometimes 'buggy'--you may wish to bring some repellent.

-Lab 6: Mark-recapture experiment in the salt marsh at Waites Island.
+Lab 6: Mark-recapture experiment in the salt marsh at Waties Island.
 Be prepared for mud, bugs, tides, and rain.
-Knee-high boots (e.g., shrimp boots, "Wellies"), or other mud-shoes are helpful.
+Knee-high rubber boots or other mud-shoes are helpful.

 Lab 7: Gall formation on red bay.
-We'll be walking to the Quail Creek forest again.
+We'll be walking around campus.
 Be prepared for rain and bugs.

 If you're interested, here are some pictures of Red bay and the jumping plant louse.